How To Make Enamel Pins

 GS-JJ.com:

-Turnaround: 10 days for rushed order and 2-3 weeks for non-rushed orders.
+Turnaround: 10 days rushed and 2-3 weeks for non-rushed orders

 Sabrina at Jiayue pins: